MiraGeoscience/geoh5py/docs/content/uijson_format/index.rst

 <http://www.mirageoscience.com/our-products/software-product/geoscience-analyst>`_.
 The format uses JSON objects to represent `script parameters <./json_objects.rst>`_ used in the UI, and pass those parameters to an accompanying python script.

-Each ui.json object requires at least a **label** and **value** parameter, however additional parameters can be used to define different types of input (filepaths, geoh5py objects, strings etc.) and additional dependencies between script parameters.
+Each ui.json object requires at least a **label** and **value** member, however additional members can be used to define different types of input and additional dependencies between parameters.

-For example, a simple ui.json below describes a single parameter called 'grid_object', which is used to select a block model.
+For example, a simple ui.json below describes a single parameter called 'grid_object', which is used to select a block model within a geoh5 file.

 .. code-block:: json